 Product Availability

-Arber’s products are affordable alternatives to traditional gardening chemical-based products.
+Arber’s products are affordable alternatives to traditional chemical-based gardening products.
 It targets middle-class families so that they can reach the products, too.
 Each product on the website costs between $21 and $25.
 Arber’s products are available on online platforms, including Amazon.
 Also, the company is trying to expand its market to offline stores.

 What Happened to the Company After Shark Tank?